 1. A safe living environment.

-For seniors to remain living safely at home, a wide range of home modifications might be needed if their physical health begins to wane —such as shower railings and medical alert systems, to name just two — and the expenses can quickly add up.
-Assisted living facilities are designed for mobility and accessibility, helping seniors avoid falls and accidents and providing rapid access to assistance.
+For seniors to remain living safely at home, a wide range of home modifications might be needed if their physical health begins to worsen — such as home railings and medical alert systems — and the expenses can quickly add up.
+Assisted living communities are designed for accessibility and mobility, helping seniors avoid accidents and falls and providing rapid access to assistance.

 2. Access to fitness and physical activity.

-Family caregivers are also generally responsible for helping with activities of daily living (ADLs) such as bathing, dressing, and eating when a senior loved one lives at home.
+Family caregivers are also generally responsible for helping with activities of daily living (ADLs) such as bathing, dressing and eating when a senior loved one lives at home.
 In other cases, the family or the senior themselves must bear the cost of a home care aide.
-Both of these options can cause personal and financial strain on the family.
+Both of these options can cause financial and personal strain on the family.
 In contrast, one of the most basic tenets of assisted living is helping older adults with these ADLs so that they can continue to function as independently as possible.

 4. Housekeeping and transportation.

-Keeping the house clean, weeding the garden, getting to appointments and social engagements — these are day-to-day responsibilities that often fall on caregivers when a senior parent is living at home, whether they live alone or with the family.
-The vast majority of these burdens are relieved when older adults reside in assisted living, as the community generally includes upkeep and housekeeping in the monthly rent cost, and many facilities also offer transportation services.
+Getting to appointments and social engagements and keeping the house clean — these are day-to-day responsibilities that often fall on caregivers when a senior parent is living at home, whether they live alone or with family.
+The vast majority of these burdens are relieved when older adults reside in assisted living, as the community generally includes housekeeping and upkeep in the monthly rent cost and many residences offer transportation services.

 Being able to maintain one’s independence is rewarding in and of itself — and sometimes that requires accepting a bit of help now and then.
 Assisted living helps seniors care for themselves while also offering access to an active and rewarding lifestyle.
-At the same time, when families no longer bear sole responsibility for meeting all of their loved ones’ needs, it can reduce everyone’s stress level and even improve family relationships.
+At the same time, when families no longer have to meet all of their loved ones’ needs alone, it can improve family relationships and reduce stress.
 The time that adult children spend with their senior parents can then become truly meaningful quality time.

 6. Intellectual stimulation.

-Among the various activities that assisted living communities provide are plenty of chances for lifelong learning, from computer classes to book clubs to art classes.
-Many facilities even offer guest lectures from visiting scholars and professionals.
+Among the various activities that assisted living communities provide are plenty of chances for lifelong learning, from art classes to book clubs.
+Many communities also offer guest lectures from visiting professionals and scholars.
 Those communities located on or near a college usually enable residents to take advantage of the nearby campus resources, including courses and cultural events.

 7. Opportunities for social activity.

 Living at home can be isolating, particularly if a senior resides alone.
 It can be difficult for the elderly to maintain their social relationships when they are no longer working.
-In assisted living, residents can easily socialize with peers, not only in common areas but also through planned, structured activities like field trips, dancing, and cultural events.
+In assisted living, residents can easily socialize with peers, not only in common areas but also through planned, structured activities like cultural events and field trips.